UD-CISC374/educational-game-project-team-6-alena-and-sam/README.md

 //firefont by Sam using Littera at http://kvazars.com/littera/
 //firefont texture by Sam using Microsoft Paint
 //material colored icons by Babajan on opengameart.org
+//background music by FoxSynergy on opengameart.com
+//fire sound by themightyglider on opengameart.com

 # Important Files